 As a medical research institute, running the research portfolio is a complex exercise requiring three distinct groups of staff:

-The Research and Development Office is the governance section of the Golden Jubilee Research Institute.
+The Research and Development Office is the Governance section of the Golden Jubilee Research Institute.

-The Medical Director, who is the Executive Lead for Research, is supported by a Research Director and a Senior Research Manager.
+The Medical Director, who is also the Executive Lead for Research, is supported by a Research Director and a Senior Research Manager.
 Other team members include a Lead Research Nurse, a Research Quality Manager, and a Research Governance Officer.
 Support is also provided by the Finance department.